He's my boyfriend, so how could it have been rape?

 Either way, you'd be smart to go ahead and get seen by a sexual healthcare provider.
 If the sex was unprotected, you can guard against unwanted pregnancy with emergency contraception: it can be used up to 120 hours, or five days, after a risk.
 Condom or no condom, you'll also want a full screening for STIs simply because this did happen, so those risks are present, and given you're having a symptom, I'd get screened just to find out what it is and if you need treatment early.
 Even a simple yeast infection is something you'll need to treat, and you'd want to: no one wants to be itching like that, it's uncomfortable.
 You can get that care either through your general care physician, through a private gynecologist, or at a public general or sexual health clinic.

 Lastly, this does sound like something you could choose to report as a crime if that is something you wanted to.
 You could do that in your sexual healthcare provider's office or at a police station.
-If you're not sure what you want in that regard, or just need some one-on-one support, I highly recommend using the resources RAINN can provide, by phone or online.
+If you're not sure what you want in that regard, or just need some one-on-one support, I highly recommend using our direct services.
 You can get someone to talk to there, as well as referrals to support or reporting resources local to you.
-You can get in touch with them by phone at 1-800-656-HOPE or online here.

 Here are a few extra links for you: